Berkeley-CS61B/website-fa23/materials/lab/lab02/index.md

 ### Interactive Debugging

-So far, you might have practiced debugging by using using print statements to see the values of certain variables as a program runs.
+So far, you might have practiced debugging by using print statements to see the values of certain variables as a program runs.
 When placed strategically, the output from printing might help make the bugs obvious or narrow down their cause.
 This method is called **print debugging**.
 While print